JohnDennehy101/homeautomation/JohnDennehy_Project_Proposal.md

 ## Description - Automation of Light System
-The idea for my project is to automate certain activities in my house that are currently manaual (e.g. switching on the light in my sitting room when it is dark outside, switching on the light in my kitchen when a person is present as the room is always too dark and requires artificial light).
+The idea for my project is to automate certain activities in my house that are currently manual (e.g. switching on the light in my sitting room when it is dark outside, switching on the light in my kitchen when a person is present as the room is always too dark and requires artificial light).

 The first part of my project will implement an automation system for turning on the light in my sitting room when it is dark outside.